 Some cervicogenic headaches are not related to trigger point patterns.
-In fact, one of the patterns I explore in these posts comes from entrapment of the nerve that feeds that back of the head.
-In that case, however, releasing the trigger point of the associated muscle consistently relieves the burning and tingling in the back of the head.
-There are other pathologies in the neck that produce headaches.
+For instance, one of the patterns I explore in these posts comes from nerve entrapment that feeds the head’s back.
+In that case, however, releasing the trigger point of the entrapping muscle consistently relieves the burning and tingling in the back of the head.
+Additionally, there are other pathologies in the neck that produce headaches.